The Dark Side: 12 Critical Disadvantages of Gig Economy (2025)

 CategoryAction ItemsPriority

-Financial Foundation☐ Open separate business checking account
+Financial Foundation☐ Open separate enterprise checking account

 ☐ Build 6-month emergency fund

-☐ Track all expenses for tax deductions
+☐ Track all funds for tax deductions

 Critical

-☐ Open Solo 401(k) or SEP IRA
+☐ Open Solo 401(okay) nonetheless SEP IRA

-☐ Consider disability insurance
+☐ Consider incapacity insurance coverage protection safety security

 Critical

-Income Optimization☐ Work across 3+ platforms/clients
+Income Optimization☐ Work all by manner of 3+ platforms/purchasers

-☐ Develop direct client relationships
+☐ Develop direct shopper relationships

-☐ Create retainer packages for steady income
+☐ Create retainer packages for normal earnings

 High